 The proposed Oswego County budget for 2020 includes no tax rate increase for county residents.

-Oswego County Legislature Chairman James Weatherup, R-Hastings, said in a news release the proposed $218,070,796 budget contains a generic tax rate of $7.70 per $1,000 of assessed property value, which has remained unchanged since 2016.
+Oswego County Legislature Chairman James Weatherup, R-Hastings, said the proposed budget contains a generic tax rate of $7.70 per $1,000 of assessed property value, which has remained unchanged since 2016.

 The proposal is the “culmination of much effort and cooperation between our department heads, administrative team and the legislators who chair the committees overseeing our operations,” Weatherup said.

-If the budget is adopted as proposed, this will be the fifth consecutive year that Oswego County’s generic tax rate has stayed the same.
-It also is the first year in 15 that the budget has been balanced without using savings — commonly called fund balance — to keep the tax rate low.
+If the budget is adopted as proposed, this will be the fifth consecutive year that Oswego County’s generic tax rate has gone unchanged.

 The actual 2019 county tax rate paid by property owners varies, depending on their municipality’s total assessed property value, equalization rates and local costs of state-mandated programs such as workers’ compensation and community college chargeback rates.